Navigating The Car Accident Insurance Claims Process

 Be Cautious When Speaking to the Other Driver’s Insurance Company

 If the other driver’s insurer contacts you, be careful.
-Do not give a recorded statement without advice from a car accident attorney.
+Do not give a recorded statement without advice from a car accident lawyer.
 Insurers often use statements to reduce or deny your car accident claim.
 Keep your answers short and factual.
 You are not required to explain injuries or vehicle damage in detail.

 Watch for Insurance Adjuster Requests

-An insurance adjuster may ask to inspect your vehicle or review your medical records.
+An adjuster may ask to inspect your vehicle or review your medical records.
 You can choose your own repair shop under Tennessee law.
 Make sure any inspection happens at a location you trust.
 You are not required to accept the first settlement offer.
 If the offer is too low, speak with a car accident lawyer.

 Track Your Claim and Stay in Contact